emsr/cxx_math_const/README.md

 The file math_const.h implements the latest version of that paper.

-The files cmath_variable_template and cmath_const.h were earlier, similar thoughts of my own.

 ## New ideas:

 There are several directions this could go once the basics are in place.